 When we say Maxima, we’re really talking about the open-source computer algebra system, together with a usable front-end graphical user interface.
 For that we have wxMaxima, a free document-based interface for the computer algebra system Maxima. wxMaxima provides menus and dialogs for many common Maxima commands, autocompletion, inline plots, support for LaTeX markup, export to HTML and LaTeX, and simple animations.

 Download the latest windows installation package.
-At this writing its maxima-clisp-sbcl-5.39.0.exe
+As of this writing it is maxima-clisp-sbcl-5.44.0-win64.exe

 The installer does almost everything for you, but there’s one last thing that I’ve found makes everything work better: